3-Aminoacetanilide

-3'-Aminoacetanilide is a chemical compound which is a amino derivative of acetanilide and meta-isomer of aminoacetanilide.
+3-Aminoacetanilide is a chemical compound which is an amino derivative of acetanilide and meta-isomer of aminoacetanilide.
 There are two other isomers of aminoacetanilide, 2-aminoacetanilide and 4-aminoacetanilide.
 Aminoacetanilide derivatives are important synthetic intermediates in heterocyclic and aromatic synthesis.
 These derivatives have found applications in pharmaceutical industry and dyes and pigment industry.

 Synthesis

 A number of methods are available to synthesize 3'-aminoacetanilide.
 It could be prepared by reduction of m-nitroacetanilide. m-Chloroacetanilde has been converted into m-aminoacetanilide.

 Uses

 3′-Aminoacetanilide has been used in the preparation of azo compounds, pyrrole, imidazole, thiazole and other heterocycles.
 It is starting material for Trametinib.
 It is also used to prepare reactive yellow K-RN and dispersed dye.